7 Forecasts in Tech recruitment

 In the world of tech recruitment, it’s always a good idea to stay ahead of the curve.
-With that in mind, here are some key trends and predictions for tech recruitment in 2023.
+With that in mind, here are some key trends and forecasts in tech recruitment trends.

 1- Focus on the Quality of Hire (QoH)

 The recent ups and downs in the economy will change the companies’ strategies, which will adopt the “less is more” philosophy.
 A focus on the Quality of Hire (QoH) is expected: companies will make every hire count, reducing costs and increasing efficiency.
-A similar strategy will be applied to the tools used by companies: fewer but more consolidated tools, which can keep data in one place.
+Companies will apply a similar strategy to their tools: fewer, more consolidated tools that keep data in one place.

 2- Candidate experience will continue to be a priority